 The District has adopted all current Statements of the Governmental Accounting Standards Board (GASB) that are applicable.
-At June 30, 2018, the District implemented the following new standard issued by GASB:
+At June 30, 2019, the District implemented the following new standards issued by GASB.
+There was no impact of implementing these new standards: